Günther Jauch: Career

 In 2005, Jauch was named by Stern magazine the most famous German in the world.
 In late 2006, Jauch announced that he would only host the first broadcast of the Four Hills Tournament (from Oberstdorf) and celebrate New Year's Eve with his family.
 Jauch had hosted all events of the Four Hills Tournament since 2000.
 The 2007 season tournaments from Garmisch-Partenkirchen, Innsbruck and Bischofshofen were hosted by Marco Schreyl instead.

 Jauch, together with Thomas Gottschalk, is also part of the German TV show Die 2 – Gottschalk und Jauch gegen alle.

 In 2015, shortly after Stefan Raab announced the end of his TV career, Jauch declared publicly that he intended to gradually reduce his TV appearances; stating that he will eventually give up his political talk show Günther Jauch on ARD and to focus on his other TV shows such as Wer wird Millionär? on RTL.

 Personal life

-After 18 years of common-law marriage, Jauch married Thea in the Orangerie at Schloss Sanssouci in Potsdam in 2006.
+After 18 years of common-law marriage, Jauch married Thea Sihler in the Orangerie at Schloss Sanssouci in Potsdam in 2006.
 He is a member of the Hamburg Jauch family.

 Jauch and Thea have two biological daughters, Svenja (born in 1989) and Kristin (born in 1993).
 The couple adopted two orphaned daughters in 1997 and 2000, named Katja and Masha.